Live Blog

 Type: A, Name: Cloud, IP Content:199.199.199.19, Proxy Status: off, TTL: Auto

-Type: CName: Name: website.xyz, Content: cloud.website.site, Proxy Sttus: Off, TTL: Auto
+Type: CName: Name: website.xyz, Content: destination.domain.com, Proxy Sttus: Off, TTL: Auto

 My only question is can we turn on proxy when doing CName Flattening.

-Someone had responded saying this is not CNAME flattening.
+Someone had responded by saying this is not CNAME flattening.
 But it actually is CNAME flattening.

 CNAME flattening allows you to create a CNAME record at the root of your domain without violating RFC’s (the rules that govern the Internet).
 Here at DNS Made Easy, we call these ANAME records… but we’ll get to that in a minute.

-Since website.xyz is the apex (@), and you’re using a CNAME record pointing to cloud.website.site, this is effectively CNAME flattening.
-Cloudflare will query the record cloud.website.site for it’s IP and return it for anyone that queries website.xyz
+Since the source record sourcedomain.com is the apex (@), and you’re using a CNAME record pointing to the destination record destination.domain.com; this is effectively CNAME flattening.
+Cloudflare will query the destination record cloud.website.site for its IP and return it to anyone who queries the sourcedomain.com

 With CNAME flattening, Cloudflare finds the IP address that a CNAME points to .
 This process could involve a single lookup or multiple (if your CNAME points to another CNAME ).
 Cloudflare then returns the final IP address instead of a CNAME record, helping DNS queries resolve up to 30% faster.